PyFunceble/miniconda-template/README.md

 ## Running pyfunceble
 Simple, feat the scripts with answers or it staves and die... :skull:

-For testing purpose you can use the default @pyfnceble test file from https://raw.githubusercontent.com/PyFunceble/ci_test/master/test.list
+For testing purpose you can use the default @PyFunceble test file from https://raw.githubusercontent.com/PyFunceble/ci_test/master/test.list